 Or have scones at this charming restaurant

 Other than tea, another thing that Cameron Highlands is known for would be scones.
-Other than being at one of the tea plantations’ teahouses, you can visit enjoy them at a charming, old-world restaurant like Ye Olde Smokehouse.
+You can order for scones one of the tea plantations’ teahouses, or can enjoy them at a charming, old-world restaurant like Ye Olde Smokehouse.

 Ye Olde Smokehouse is both a restaurant and a hotel.
 We headed over for lunch and ended the meal with tea and scones.
 Because the prices weren’t considered cheap by Malaysian standards, the restaurant wasn’t crowded when we were there.